Best Marinara Sauce Recipe – Quick but Tastes Like Been Cooking for Hours

 Marvelous Marinara Sauce from KITCHEN 101

-My best marinara sauce recipe is less than 10 ingredients, diabetic friendly and soooooo good!
+My best marinara sauce recipe makes a delicious diabetic-friendly simple sauce.
+Yes, less than 10 ingredients and soooooo good!
 Serve with pasta and sprinkle with Parmesan cheese.

 Makes 4 (1-cup) servings